 c. to eat or drink less

-d. to make a situation more equal
+d. to make a situation more equal3. connect up

 a. to join sth to the main supply of power